isabellahu77/Isabella_BSE_Portfolio/index.md

 const float pi = 3.14159265359;

 int angle1 = 90;//set the initial angle to 90 degree
-int angle2 = 90;//set the initial angle to 10 degree;keep the solar panels upright to detect the strongest light
+int angle2 = 80;//set the initial angle to 10 degree;keep the solar panels upright to detect the strongest light

+unsigned long myTime = 10000;
+int flag = 0;
-unsigned int light; //save the variable of light intensity byte res = 0;   //set the rotation accuracy of the servo, the minimum rotation angle byte diff = 15; // error range int temperature = 0;  //save the variable of temperature int humidity = 0; //save the variable of humidity
+unsigned int light; //save the variable of light intensity byte res = 0;   //set the rotation accuracy of the servo, the minimum rotation angle byte diff = 15; // error range int temperature = 0;  //save the variable of temperature int humidity = 0; //save the variable of humidity int voltage = 0;

 dht11 DHT;
 LiquidCrystal_I2C lcd(0x27, 16, 2); // set the LCD address to 0x27 for a 16 chars and 2 line display